 GRASS CLIPPINGS AT ROLLING HILLS

 History was made in December 2023 when Grass Clippings, located right next to Papago Park just west of Scottsdale, became the first golf course ever in Arizona to offer night play under the lights.
-It’s open during the day too, when it plays as a par-59 (with five par 4s and the rest par 3s) and then it becomes all par 3s when the sun goes down.
+It’s open during the day too, when it plays as a par-59 (with six par 4s and the rest par 3s) and then it becomes all par 3s when the sun goes down.
 Holes then range from 108 to 200 yards, and with music, a food truck, and an eclectic restaurant, it’s quite the scene for beginning golfers and veterans alike.
 A cool Toptracer driving range also is available, providing a fun place to work on your game.

 There you have it – five of our best golf courses for beginners!
 Just remember, even the top-ranked pro golfers were once where you are – relax and enjoy the game!